sheCodezArt/uniben_dept_of_his/README.md

 Disclaimer

-This website is designed and developed for educational purposes only.
-[School Department Name] is not responsible for the content or accuracy of this website.
+This website is designed and developed for educational purposes only.  is not responsible for the content or accuracy of this website.

-Feel free to customize this README to fit your project's specific needs!